 Taking the polyphenol-rich antioxidant supplement (vitamin C) might be beneficial in preventing cardiovascular complications too.

 3. Aloe Vera: A number of promising studies have suggested that Aloe Vera gel may be useful in managing diabetes naturally.
 As a dietary supplement compounds in Aloe are thought to stimulate the production of insulin and enable the body to process glucose more efficiently.
 One to three teaspoons of fresh Aloe gel may be taken daily to help regulate blood sugar levels.
 For more info check out: Click to learn more about he benefits of Aloe Vera and Diabetes

 4. Garlic and Onions: Since the ancient times garlic and onion have been used for it taste and its many culinary benefits.
 We are again realizing the many natural health properties of garlic and onions, controlling diabetes is one of them.
 Onions should be eaten raw because cooking can make them loose their valuable compounds.
 The benefits of a diabetic taking garlic and onions consist not only in lowering high blood sugar level, but also can provide you with a healthy blood circulation.
-Click here go learn about research studies on the benefits of garlic.

 I would as always recommend that you inform your health-care provider about any herbs, supplements, or natural treatments you are using, because some may interact with the medications you are taking and result in hypoglycemia unless properly coordinated.
 It would also be good idea to consider keeping track of your herbs, vitamins, and supplements with the Supplement Diary and giving your doctor a copy.
 This can help them and you to see what is helping you and hopefully some of these suggestions will benefit, controlling your diabetes and being healthier.